Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 More upright sit in the regular configuration Wide arms reduce usable seat width

-Cushioning feels supportive, not mushy Deep loungers may want the deeper seat option
+Cushioning stays supportive through long sits Deep loungers may want the deeper seat option

 Crate & Barrel Oceanside 89 Sofa